 Our team offers a diversity of property surveying knowledge that supports accurate data for a variety of projects.
 In addition to Galloway’s long-time presence in the communities we serve, our survey team offers collective experience and “lessons learned” from across the country that they will bring to the table for every project.
 Much of our survey leadership has worked together for the last 15 years (and counting), which leads to an intuitive, synergistic workflow that is unique to most teams.
 They have established great working relationships with each other, which leads to an effective workflow process that is beneficial for all project stakeholders.

 Galloway understands the need to remain competitive and has challenged the survey team and leadership to discover the latest technology advances that will benefit our clients’ projects and needs, and enhance our clients’ survey experience.

-Galloway’s approach provides clients with complete and accurate data to support informed decisions throughout the project.
+Galloway’s approach to property survey provides clients with complete and accurate data to support informed decisions throughout the project.
 Client success is Galloway’s goal, from design through construction, and we take pride in the high level of product quality and customer care.

 Galloway offers GIS services for all types of projects and data collection.
 We have staff members with GISP (GIS certifications) with over 15 years’ experience.
 Galloway has provided GIS services for our federal clients who require GIS as-builts completed to CORPS standards and to the unique base location datums as well.
 We have also provided GIS services for numerous municipalities who have required the survey teams information converted to a GIS format through ESRI GIS software.
 This has been a valued service for many of our clients.